eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 This script downloads all the source data used in the tidal modelling, including the EOT20 model tidal constituent data files and land clipping data.

 ## Tide-Model-Grid Script (02-tide_model_grid.py):
 This script sets the stage by generating a spatial grid (output as a GeoTIFF) that identifies which grid cells require tidal processing.
-Using a user-defined bounding box and cell resolution (default 1/8°).
+It uses a user-defined bounding box and cell resolution, based on the `grid_bbox` and `grid_cell_size` specified in the YAML configuration file.
 This grid acts as a mask for where the tidal modelling should be performed.
-The EOT20 tidal constituents cover land areas and due to their large grid size a significant portion of intertidal areas have no tidal constituents available.
-To overcome this we ensure that the Tide-Model-Grid includes extra pixel overlaps with land and in the Tidal-Stats script we use the extrapolation capabilities of the pyTMD library to calculate the tides in these locations.
+The EOT20 tidal constituents cover land areas, and, due to their large grid size, a significant portion of intertidal areas have no tidal constituents available.
+To overcome this, we ensure that the Tide-Model-Grid includes extra pixel overlaps with land, and, in the Tidal-Stats script, we use the extrapolation capabilities of the pyTMD library to calculate the tides in these locations.

-To improve the performance of the modelling this script also creates a clipped version of the EOT20 tidal constituents to match the user-defined bounding box, with a bit of buffering.
+To improve the performance of the modelling, this script also creates a clipped version of the EOT20 tidal constituents to match the user-defined bounding box, with a bit of buffering.

 ## Tidal-Stats Script (03-tidal_stats.py):
 Building on the grid created by the first script, this script performs the core tidal simulations and computes statistics for each grid cell that is flagged for processing.
 Using the pyTMD library, the script simulates tidal elevations over the specified time period and extracts key statistics such as the lowest and highest predicted tides (LPT/HPT) and mean low and high water springs (MLWS/MHWS).
-The MLWS and MHWS are calculated by averaging the tidal extremes during the periods (-0.5 days to +4days) of each new and full moons.
+The MLWS and MHWS are calculated by averaging the tidal extremes during the periods (-0.5 days to +4days) of each new and full moon.

-The tidal modelling can be slow as as accurate long time series simulations are needed to calculate accuracte statistics.
-To allow for faster processing the tidal modelling can be processed in independent strips.
+The tidal modelling can be slow, as as accurate long time series simulations are needed to calculate accurate statistics.
+To allow for faster processing, the tidal modelling can be processed in independent strips.
 The strips are then merged back into the final full grid with the merge-strips script.
-The script also supports restart cancelling and restarting the processing as it periodically saves intermediate results.
-On restart it will resume from where it left off.
+The script also supports cancelling and restarting the processing, as it periodically saves intermediate results.
+On restart, it will resume from where it left off.

 ## Merge-Strips Script (04-merge_strips.py):
 After the tidal statistics have been computed for each vertical slice, this final script merges the separate GeoTIFF outputs into complete, contiguous raster datasets for each tidal statistic.

 ## Time series validation (05a-validation-time-series.py)
 This script compares the predictions of the EOT20 model against tide gauges that are part of the Australian Baseline Sea Level Monitoring Project.
-This comparison is performed on monthly min, mean and max statistics.
+This comparison is performed on monthly min, mean, and max statistics.

 ## Monthly tidal climatology validation (05b-validation-month-clim.py)
-This script calculates the monthly climatology of the min, mean and max tides, with the goal of showing the typical tidal conditions experienced in each month.
-To estimate the monthly climatology we pool all the measurements for a given month (monthly min, mean, max statistics) from the entire time series to calculate the median monthly minimum, median monthly mean and the median monthly maximum.
-We use a median to help to remove outliers caused by storm events, to end up with a result that is closer to the tidal predictions that are just based on astrononmical modelling.
-For consistency with also apply calculate the tidal prediction climatology using the same process.
-First predicting a 19 year series at 30 min intervales, then calculating the monthly min, mean and max, then calculating the climatology across the 19 years combining the multiple results for each month using a median.
-While using a median on the monthly statistics will remove some of the noise introduced by storms it will not remove it completely.
-This is because the monthly minimum and maximum and biased to capture small transient events.
-If a location experiences at least one event per month then the minimum and maximum will be consistently shifted from the astronomical predictions.
-Since our goal is to provide a dataset that can be used to analyse the environmental conditions of the intertidal zone then it is more important to understand typical tidal conditions, rather than simply astronomical predictions.
+This script calculates the monthly climatology of the min, mean, and max tides, with the goal of showing the typical tidal conditions experienced in each month.
+To estimate the monthly climatology, we pool all the measurements for a given month (monthly min, mean, max statistics) from the entire time series to calculate the median monthly minimum, median monthly mean and the median monthly maximum.
+We use a median to help remove outliers caused by storm events, resulting in a dataset that is closer to the tidal predictions based solely on astronomical modelling.

+For consistency, we also calculate the tidal prediction climatology using the same process: first predicting a 19 year series at 30 min intervales, then calculating the monthly min, mean, and max, and then calculating the climatology across the 19 years, combining the multiple results for each month using a median.
+While using a median on the monthly statistics will remove some of the noise introduced by storms, it will not remove it completely.
+This is because the monthly minimum and maximum are biased to capture small transient events.
+If a location experiences at least such one event per month, then the minimum and maximum will be consistently shifted from the astronomical predictions.
+Since our goal is to provide a dataset that can be used to analyse the environmental conditions of the intertidal zone, then it is more important to understand typical tidal conditions, rather than simply astronomical predictions.

 ## Map visualisation of stats (06-generate-preview-maps.py)
 This script generates maps of each of the statistics from the data generated by `04-merge_strips.py`.